CenterForSpatialResearch/hnyc_standardize/Address/prajwal/Feb 20/README.md

 Final instance of running the address builder

 8) The steps for cleaning address 2 are the same, except you start with the output generated from 01.5_code for address 2.ipynb.
+Code for cleaning address2 is in the address2/lib folder.